 Indiana Online has policies in place and appreciates the importance of protecting the privacy of its students and providing for their individual needs.
-Our policies described on this page explains how we handle the information that is provided to us and collected through this site and how we support students with IEP’s and 504’s.
+Our policies described on this page explains how we handle the information that is provided to us and how we support students with accommodations.

 Family Educational Rights and Privacy Act

 Indiana Online will adhere to the guidelines that are set forth by the Family Educational Rights and Privacy Act (FERPA).
 FERPA is a federal law that protects the privacy of student education records.
 Along with parents and students who have reached the age of 18, the following people may access student records and information:

 - School officials with legitimate educational interest

 - Organizations conducting certain studies for or on behalf of the school